Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 BUT, with all this being said, I do not want this to tarnish your view of the rest of this beautiful and very friendly population, as, unfortunately, this happens in all countries in the world.

 It certainly does not reflect the country as a whole!
-Sri Lanka still is and will always be one of my favourite countries in the world and I will continue to go back as much as I can.
+Sri Lanka will always be one of my favourite countries in the world, and I will continue to visit as often as possible.

 You might also enjoy…